XMLEncrypt Class

 19 (cstJWKBlob) | The certificate store is a string that contains a JWK (JSON Web Key). |

 21 (cstBCFKSFile) | The certificate store is the name of a file that contains a BCFKS (Bouncy Castle FIPS Key Store).
-Note: this store type is only available in Java and .NET. |

-22 (cstBCFKSBlob) | The certificate store is a string (binary or base64-encoded) representing a certificate store in BCFKS (Bouncy Castle FIPS Key Store) format.
-Note: this store type is only available in Java and .NET. |
+22 (cstBCFKSBlob) | The certificate store is a string (binary or Base64-encoded) representing a certificate store in BCFKS (Bouncy Castle FIPS Key Store) format.

-23 (cstPKCS11) | The certificate is present on a physical security key accessible via a PKCS11 interface.
+23 (cstPKCS11) | The certificate is present on a physical security key accessible via a PKCS#11 interface.

-To use a security key the necessary data must first be collected using the CertMgr class.
-The ListStoreCertificates method may be called after setting CertStoreType to cstPKCS11, CertStorePassword to the PIN, and CertStore to the full path of the PKCS11 dll.
+To use a security key, the necessary data must first be collected using the CertMgr class.
+The ListStoreCertificates method may be called after setting CertStoreType to cstPKCS11, CertStorePassword to the PIN, and CertStore to the full path of the PKCS#11 DLL.
 The certificate information returned in the CertList event's CertEncoded parameter may be saved for later use.
 When using a certificate, pass the previously saved security key information as the RecipientCertStore and set RecipientCertStorePassword to the PIN.
-Code Example: SSH Authentication with Security Key
+Code Example.
+SSH Authentication with Security Key:

 |